Spirit cancels half its flights; American also struggling

-Spirit Airlines canceled nearly half its schedule for Tuesday, the third straight day of extremely high cancellation numbers at the budget airline.
+Spirit Airlines canceled more than half its schedule on Tuesday, and American Airlines struggled to recover from weekend storms at its Texas home, stranding thousands of passengers at the height of the summer travel season.

-By early afternoon, the low-cost carrier had canceled about 320 flights, or 47% of its schedule, according to the FlightAware tracking service.
-Dozens more flights were late.
+By early evening, Spirit had canceled more than 400 flights, or nearly 60% of its schedule, according to the FlightAware tracking service.
+Nearly 100 other flights were late.
 The blame appeared to lie at least partly with a technology outage affecting crew scheduling.

-American Airlines had canceled nearly 300 flights by early afternoon Tuesday, but it is much larger than Spirit, and those flights amounted to a less-alarming 9% of its schedule.
+American Airlines had already canceled nearly 350 flights.
+It is much larger than Spirit, so those flights amounted to 11% of its schedule — still an unusually high rate.

 About three-fourths of the American cancellations appeared to be due at least partly to a lack of pilots, according to a company log.